North Korea deemed 'extraordinary threat' in Trump missile defense review

-WASHINGTON (Reuters) - President Donald Trump was unveiling a revamped U.S. missile defense strategy on Thursday that singles out North Korea as an ongoing and “extraordinary threat,” seven months after he declared the threat posed by Pyongyang had been eliminated.
+WASHINGTON (Reuters) - President Donald Trump unveiled a revamped U.S. missile defense strategy on Thursday that singles out North Korea as an ongoing and “extraordinary threat,” seven months after he declared the threat posed by Pyongyang had been eliminated.

-The Missile Defense Review is a sweeping examination of efforts to shield the United States from missile threats.
-It singles out concerns about advancing capabilities by North Korea, Iran, Russia and China.
+The Missile Defense Review is a sweeping examination of efforts to shield the United States from enemy missiles.
+It highlights concerns about advancing capabilities by North Korea, Iran, Russia and China.

+“Our goal is simple: To ensure we can detect and destroy any missile launched against the United States - anywhere, anytime, anyplace,” Trump said as he unveiled the report.

-Acting U.S. Defense Secretary Patrick Shanahan acknowledged the threat from those countries, and noted that North Korea’s missiles remain a “significant concern.”
+Trump did not mention the North Korean missile threat in his remarks at the Pentagon.
+But acting U.S. Defense Secretary Patrick Shanahan said North Korea’s missiles remain a “significant concern.”

 The document was even stronger.

-“While a possible new avenue to peace now exists with North Korea, it continues to pose an extraordinary threat and the United States must remain vigilant,” the report said in its executive summary.
+“While a possible new avenue to peace now exists with North Korea, it continues to pose an extraordinary threat and the United States must remain vigilant,” the report said.

 For Trump, who is trying to revive efforts to persuade North Korea to abandon its nuclear arsenal, the report’s release came at an awkward moment.

-Three North Korean officials, including the top envoy involved in talks with the United States, are booked on a flight to Washington, suggesting possible movement toward a second summit between Trump and North Korean leader Kim Jong Un, according to South Korean media.
+A senior North Korean envoy was headed for Washington on Thursday for expected talks with Secretary of State Mike Pompeo and a possible encounter with Trump, a person familiar with the matter said.

+Their talks, as well as a potential meeting with the president, could lead to an announcement of plans for a second U.S.-North Korea summit, the source told Reuters.

-The Missile Defense Review also recommended studying experimental technologies, including prospects for space-based weaponry that might be able to shoot down enemy missiles - a throwback to Ronald Reagan’s “Star Wars” initiative in the 1980s.
+The Missile Defense Review recommended studying experimental technologies, including prospects for space-based weaponry that might be able to shoot down enemy missiles, a throwback to Ronald Reagan’s “Star Wars” initiative in the 1980s.

-“Space, I think, is the key to the next step of missile defense,” a senior Trump administration official told reporters ahead of the document’s release, speaking on condition of anonymity.

-“A space-based layer of sensors is something we are looking at to help get early warning and tracking and discrimination of missiles when they are launched.”

-The official stressed that the viability of space-based missile defense weaponry was only being studied and no decisions had been made.
+It also called for investments in space-based sensors that can better detect and track incoming missiles, and perhaps counter super-fast hypersonic technology, an area in which China has made major advances.

+“We will protect the American people from all types of missile attacks,” Trump said.
+“In the past, the United States lacked a comprehensive strategy for missile defense that extended beyond ballistic missiles.
+Under our plan, that will change.
+The U.S. will now adjust its posture to also defend against any missile strikes including cruise and hypersonic missiles.”

+Trump said the United States would not impose any limitations on U.S. development of missiles defenses against “any America target - whether before or after launch.”

+“We will not take any chances.
+We will only take action,” he said.

-The investments come on top of previously announced U.S. plans to increase the number of ground-based interceptors over the next several years, hiking the number positioned at Fort Greely, Alaska to 64 from 44.
+The new U.S. investments come on top of previously announced U.S. plans to increase the number of ground-based interceptors over the next several years, hiking the number positioned at Fort Greely, Alaska to 64 from 44.

 U.S. military officials have said U.S. missile defenses are primarily designed to counter attacks from countries with more limited arsenals, like North Korea, which U.S. intelligence officials believe is still advancing its nuclear program despite a halt to missile launches last year.